Brought to you by Axon

 A big ‘congratulations’ is due to Corpus Christi Senior Officer Amador Gonzalez, who has earned his place as a ‘Protect Life’ nominee for TASER and PoliceOne’s first-ever RISE Awards.
 Gonzalez illustrated his passion to protect when he not only removed a dangerous criminal from his community, but saved the lives of his partner and himself.
-We're still receiving nominations through September 15, so nominate an officer or department today!
+Nominations closed Sept.
+15. We'll be announcing the winners shortly!

 As a SWAT officer, Amador Gonzalez had been told countless times during training to envision the following scenario: “You’ve been shot in the right leg, you have 30 seconds to save yourself.”
 Without warning, he would stop what he was doing, retrieve his tourniquet, and get to work.